anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

   * Luke 7.18-35: see Matthew 11.2-19, which is mostly covered on two separate occasions by Matthew 11.2-11 and 16-19.

 ## Sunday between 12 and 18 June (Proper 6)*

+Year A

+* **Genesis 18.1-15 [21.1-7]** continues the series in the Pentateuch and in Genesis, and is about the promise [and birth] of Isaac. **Psalm 116.1, 10-17** (EV: 1-2, 12-19) [or 116.9-17 (EV: 10-19)] expresses the kind of grateful response Abraham and Sarah would have made for the gift of a son.
+* **Romans 5.1-8** continues the series in Romans (without a gap), and is about sinners being justified by faith.
+* **Matthew 9.35 &ndash; 10.8 [9-23]** continues the series in Matthew, and is about the calling of the twelve apostles, and their mission 'to the lost sheep of the house of Israel'.
+The 'Related' reading, **Exodus 19.2-8a**, is about Israel's vocation (to which Jesus presumably calls them to return).
+The 'Related' psalm, **Psalm 100**, says, 'we are his people and the sheep of his pasture'.

 Year C